Wimmics/olivaw/docs/tests.md

 This test is based on the fact that some typos can appear in prefixes.

-If the levenshtein distance between two prefixes is way too low then we can assume that there can be a typo in one of the prefixes.
+If the levenshtein distance between two prefixes is way too low then there might be a typo in one of the prefixes.

 The prefixcc dataset allows to cover well known namespaces while comparing the namespaces of the data fragments between them can cover the prefixes that are not known.